Facts about The Joker

 In all cases the Joker’s appearance has remained basically the same: white skin, green hair, bright red lips twisted into a garish cackle, and a wardrobe heavy on purple.
 His many incarnations in TV and movies are too many to list here; however, he was played memorably by Jack Nicholson in the 1989 film Batman (with Michael Keaton as Batman) and by Heath Ledger in the 2008 film The Dark Knight (with Christian Bale as Batman).

 Ledger died after filming in 2007 but before the film’s release the next year, and he posthumously won the Academy Award (given in 2009) as best supporting actor.
-Joaquin Phoenix took his crack at the role for the 2019 “origin story” feature film titled Joker.
+A decade later Joaquin Phoenix also won an Oscar for playing the Joker, this time in the 2019 “origin story” feature film Joker.

 The Joker has been voiced by Mark Hamill in Batman: The Animated Series (1992-95) and in various other cartoons and video games.
 Hamill’s Joker is particularly beloved by fans for his many and varied ghoulish laughs… The Joker is sometimes called the Clown Prince of Crime… In many of the Batman stories, The Joker is imprisoned in (or escapes from) Arkham Asylum, the mental hospital of Gotham City… The Joker was #45 on the American Film Institute’s 2003 list of “100 Greatest Film Heroes and Villains,” well behind Darth Vader (#3) and Hal 9000 (#13); Hannibal Lecter, from The Silence of the Lambs, was #1.